 - During the morning of the second day, use a colander (or the like) to drain the curing liquid from the meat.
 Do not rinse!

 - Hang the strips, place the strips on smoker racks, or lay the strips in wire-mesh smoking baskets.
 (Wire-mesh baskets are preferable; hanging the strips will allow more of the product to be processed, but the use of baskets makes processing easier and faster.)
 To facilitate drying, the smoker chimney damper should be fully open.

 - Dry at 140° F (60° C) with no smoke until the surface is dry.
 This will require at least one hour.
 If the strips are on wire mesh, turn them over after 30 to 45 minutes to prevent sticking.

 - Raise temperature to 160° F (71° C), and smoke for 2 or 3 hours.

 - Raise the temperature to 185° F (85° C) and continue to dry with no smoke until done.
 This final drying and cooking step will require about three hours.
 When the chicken jerky is done, it will be about half the thickness of the raw jerky, and it will appear to have lost about 50% of its weight.
-The jerky will not snap when it is bent, but a few of the muscle fibers will fray.
-If the jerky is dried until it snaps when it is bent, the jerky will have a longer shelf life, but it will not be as tasty.
+The jerky will not snap when bent, but a few of the muscle fibers will fray.
+If the jerky is dried until it snaps when bent, the jerky will have a longer shelf life, but it will not be as tasty.
 Let the jerky cool to room temperature, and either freeze or refrigerate it.

 Note: If the salt taste is too mild, the next time you make this product, add about 1 teaspoon of salt to the ingredients list.
 If the salt taste is too strong, reduce the amount of Bradley Cure by about 1 teaspoon.